biojava/biojava-tutorial/structure/alignment.md

 are available which are not exposed in the GUI, such as outputting results to a file in various formats.

+## See Also

+For details about performing alignments programatically, see [Structure Alignment in BioJava](alignmentcode.md)

 ## Acknowledgements